 One of the easiest ways to get started in Coda is with existing data from another app.
-The good news is that many applications support exporting data as a CSV file making it easy to import these files into Coda using our CSV import feature!
+The good news is that many applications support exporting data as either a CSV file or a Markdown file making it easy to import these files into Coda using our import features!

 Now select the Use as column headers menu option.
 This will take the selected row and use the data in that row to rename all columns in your table.
 Pretty cool right?